worksgoodcompany/hivefi/docs/services.md

 Operated by our [DeFi agents](agents.md#private-agents-custom-deployments):
 - Liquid staking on Mantle Staking
 - Lending and borrowing on Agni Protocol
-- Liquidity provision on Agni/Izumi
+- Liquidity provision on Merchant Moe
 - Position management
 - Strategy optimization
 - Cross-chain bridging